Do Deaf Dogs Bark More?

 How do I wake a deaf dog without scaring them?

-Gently touch them, tap the floor to create vibrations, or place a treat near their nose.
-Avoid sudden or rough contact.
+Light touch on the shoulder, gentle taps on the floor to create vibration, or placing a treat near their nose.
+Avoid touching the face or making sudden contact.

 Leave a Reply